Bot Routing RulesLast Updated: January 16, 2019

-A "Global" Routing Rule is any reusable routing rule that can be found from the list of Lead Routing rules in Team Settings.
+A "Global" Routing Rule is any reusable routing rule that can be found from the list of Conversation Routing rules in Team Settings.
 A Playbook Routing Rule is the rule used inside of a playbook Routing Skill, whether you are invoking one of the Global Leader Routing Rules or you created a single instance of routing that is not named or saved anywhere.

 Here are some labeled examples of how to route with or without the global rules for your to wrap your head around:

-Not Using the "Global" Lead Routing Rules
+Not Using the "Global" Conversation Routing Rules

 Using the global leading routing rules: